jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 There's no way to know which stories will reasonate with audiences, but only these stories can reasonate with audiences and become classics like Cinderella, Romeo and Juliette, The Matrix, Star Wars.

 **Art films:** are not about any specific problem.
-Like personal journals they're more about the protagonist's thoughts, not her acting to overcome a problem.
-The result is very surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
-The result is surprising but pointless stories with conclusion that can't change reality because the hero refused to try.
+Like personal journals they're more about the protagonist's thoughts, and not acting to overcome a problem.
+The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
+Without action, these stories are surprising to the point of being weired with conclusion that can't change reality because the hero refused to try.

 Without logical surprises, art films needs to get weirder and weirder to maintain interest.
 To insulate themselves from criticism art filmmakers usually give themselves ever more awards, granduer, and titles and end up like their protagoinsts, on stages talking about themselves.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.